 The spine is not for lifting!
-Squat in front of the object you are ing to lift, back straight and arms in and let those long muscles of legs and arms do the work.
-Do be afraid to yell for assistance the load looks bulky or heavy.
-A rule of thumb is: a man in good the should not lift over one-half his own weight.
-You are no good rour job, your family, or yourself a slipped disk or strained sacif it lasts for 1 second or more finds its way through a body, could be a short circuit to Eter-If you are lucky enough to esafuneral you are sure to end up severe skin burn or destroy a crean.
-Especially be careful you are using portable power inst because the tool will run is rantee that the electrical leads bicked up carelessly.
+Squat down in front of the object you are going to lift, back straight and arms down, and let those long muscles of the legs and arms do the work.
+Do not be afraid to yell for assistance if the load looks bulky or heavy.
+A good rule of thumb is: a man in good health should not lift over one-half of his own weight.
+You are no good to your job, your family, or yourself with a slipped disk or strained sacroiliac!